 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you using

-this medicine against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What this medicine is used for

 Schizophrenia is a condition which affects the way you think, feel and/or act.
 Schizophrenia

 which are not there), delusions, unusual suspiciousness, emotional and social withdrawal.

 People with schizophrenia may also feel depressed, anxious or tense.

-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed this medicine for another reason.